mylesblasonato/fablecraft.github.io/index.md

 3. Any bugs can be logged [here](https://www.jotform.com/203217781850051)

 **DOCUMENTATION & SUPPORT**<br>
 Having trouble using FableCraft?
-Check out our [Wiki](https://slimwiki.com/fablecraft) for a reference on all FableCraft nodes.
+Check out our [Wiki](https://slimwiki.com/fablecraft) for<b>
+a reference on all FableCraft nodes.
+If you've found a bug or want to make a<br>
-If you've found a bug or want to make a suggestion for improvements, please [report the issue or feature](https://www.jotform.com/203217781850051) and we’ll look into it.
+suggestion for improvements, please [report the issue or feature](https://www.jotform.com/203217781850051) and we’ll look into it.